emnify/product-docs/docs/rest/sms-operations.md

 The payload is the actual text to be sent as SMS.

 :::info
-See [How to send and receive SMS via the API](https://www.emnify.com/developer-blog/how-to-send-and-receive-sms-via-the-api) for more information.
+For more information, see [How to send and receive SMS via the API](https://www.emnify.com/developer-blog/how-to-send-and-receive-sms-via-the-api).
 :::